aluchs/DATA146/Project_1.md

 ## Question 2
 ##### Describe what is a data frame?
 Identify a library of functions that is particularly useful for working with data frames.
 In order to read a file in its remote location within the file system of your operating system, which command would you use?
 Provide an example of how to read a file and import it into your work session in order to create a new data frame.
 Also, describe why specifying an argument within a read_() function can be significant.
 Does data that is saved as a file in a different type of format require a particular argument in order for a data frame to be successfully imported?
 Also, provide an example that describes a data frame you created.
 How do you determine how many rows and columns are in a data frame?
 Is there an alternate terminology for describing rows and columns?

 A data frame is a two dimensional data structure in python - it can be pictured almost as a Microsoft Excel spreadsheet.
 Pandas is an incredibly useful package for work with data frames.
 In order to put data into a data frame, however, we must first import data by reading in a file from our computer.
-This can be done with pandas via the following code.
-The first line imports pandas to use in our work session.
+This can be done with pandas via the pandas.read_csv() function.
+In the code below, the first line imports pandas to use in our work session.
 The second sets the file path for pandas to use, and the third is a function to read in CSVs, or comma separated values files, as a data frame into our work session.

 ```
 import pandas as pd